 The next day, we went for a day trip to Florence.
 The bus from our hotel arrived late resulting in us missing the train.
 Had to wait for the next train and reached Florence at 1pm.
 Went straight to the San Lorenzo market for leather goods.
 It’s about ten minutes from the train station.
-We looked for this restaurant called Fiaschetteria-Trattoria Mario since it was said to be one of the best (and cheapest) places to eat in Florence.
-Found it hidden in a small corner behind a posh looking restaurant, Mercato.
-There was quite a long line and it was already 2.30pm!
-After waiting for half an hour, we finally got a table.

 The leather goods there were nice and of good quality.
 Better than the ones you get from shopping malls and much cheaper. rif bought me a lovely leather handbag after bargain hunting for 3 hours.
 We got a very good deal after I haggled with the stall owner until she got so frustrated and caved in.
 (I can be pushy :D)